isomerpages/nlb-biblioasia/_holding-area/Cold War Rivalries: Fuel Propaganda Battle in Singapore in the 1940s and 1950s.md

 [^19]: A.W.
 Frisby, “Objectives and Methods of the Anti-Communist Bureau Set Up By the Director of Education at the Request of the Colonial Secretary,” in the National Archives (United Kingdom), *Singapore.
 Counter-Communist Education.
 Secret – Migrated Archives*, 13 October 1949, 1.
 (From National Archives of Singapore, accession no. FCO 141/14400)

-[^20]: “Report On Counter Communist Education Bureau to 31 December 1949,” in the National Archives (United Kingdom), Singapore.
+[^20]: “Report On Counter Communist Education Bureau to 31 December 1949,” in the National Archives (United Kingdom), *Singapore.
 Counter-Communist Education.
-Secret – Migrated Archives, 11 December 1949, 1.
+Secret – Migrated Archives*, 11 December 1949, 1.
 (From National Archives of Singapore, accession no. FCO 141/14400)

-[^21]: “Anti-Communist Bureau,” in the National Archives (United Kingdom), Singapore.
+[^21]: “Anti-Communist Bureau,” in the National Archives (United Kingdom), *Singapore.
 Counter-Communist Education.
-Secret – Migrated Archives, 31 January 1950, 1.
+Secret – Migrated Archives*, 31 January 1950, 1.
 (From National Archives of Singapore, accession no. FCO 141/14400)

-[^22]: John Jenks, British Propaganda and News Media in the Cold War (Edinburgh: Edinburgh University Press, 2006), 21, 91.
+[^22]: John Jenks, B*ritish Propaganda and News Media in the Cold War* (Edinburgh: Edinburgh University Press, 2006), 21, 91.
 (From ProQuest Ebook Central via NLB’s eResources website)

-[^23]: “BBC to Control S’pore Station,” Straits Budget, 12 June 1947, 16; “Two Radio Stations,” Straits Times, 29 August 1949, 4; “BBC Having a Contest This Month,” Singapore Free Press, 5 December 1950, 4.
+[^23]: “BBC to Control S’pore Station,” *Straits Budget*, 12 June 1947, 16; “Two Radio Stations,” Straits Times, 29 August 1949, 4; “BBC Having a Contest This Month,” Singapore Free Press, 5 December 1950, 4.
 (From NewspaperSG)

 [^24]: “Two Radio Stations.”